• Skip to primary navigation

 In order to keep the material tort whilst stitching an embroidery hoop is used.
 Ensure that you remove the material from the hoop when you are not stitching, to avoid hoop marks in the fabric.

-Starting Your Cross-Stitch
+Starting Your Cr

 First, cut a piece of material larger than the finished design size shown on the pattern.
 Ensure that this is large enough to fit into a frame or card etc once completed.